 Life after Lockdown conference

-Over 200 people from URC churches in the Northerly Synods met virtually over Zoom to discuss Life after Lockdown in early June.
+Over 200 people from URC churches in the Northerly Synods met virtually over Zoom to discuss Life after Lockdown in early June 2020.
+Read the results here (pdf)

 Although the pandemic has caused grief, sadness and many difficulties, there was evidence that lockdown has also brought new opportunities, with positive results.